 Businesses must always comply with an improvement notice.
 Failure to do so can result in prosecution.
 If inspectors find you, the duty holder - eg a director or manager - to be in breach of health and safety requirements, you may be held to account in a court of law.

 If you don't understand what the notice is asking you to do, or you think you need more time to comply, you should get back in touch with the inspector who issued it for further advice.
 You should also discuss the notice with the person responsible for health and safety in your workplace.

 Appealing against an improvement notice

 If you think the notice is unfair, you have the right to appeal against it to an industrial tribunal.
-Information on how to bring an appeal will be provided along with the notice.
+The inspectors will provide information on how to bring an appeal along with the notice.

 Notices are not published until nine weeks after their date of issue to allow you the chance to appeal.
-When you have complied with a notice and the inspector is satisfied, then the notice is marked as complied with on the register.
+When you have complied with a notice the inspector will mark this on the register.